sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

 ## You will learn
+  - About resources available to help prepare and plan for a migration
   - How the Self-Service Migration Tool can be used to perform a compatibility check
   - Examples of how to identify and migrate schema objects, data, and HDI projects

 ## Overview
 SAP HANA Cloud is a database-as-a service and is one of the many services of the [SAP Business Technology Platform](https://help.sap.com/docs/btp).
-This means that SAP manages updates, hardware, backups, etc.  New features are released quarterly.
+This means that SAP manages updates, hardware, backups, etc.  One of the benefits of a SAP HANA Cloud is that it that it can be easily resized as described at [Managing SAP HANA Database Instances](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/649092e9d9be41c59930179ce4f3d59e.html).
+New features are released quarterly.
 For further details, see [What Is SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD/f4997718ff9d45f49f90f5d01d16d5a0/2f0c5e3dc11d4eb8a1d6cb878a311f43.html).

-This tutorial will illustrate some steps to consider during a database migration from an [on-premise SAP HANA database](https://help.sap.com/docs/SAP_HANA_PLATFORM) to [SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD).
+This tutorial will illustrate some steps taken to migrate a small sample dataset from an [on-premise SAP HANA database](https://help.sap.com/docs/SAP_HANA_PLATFORM) to [SAP HANA Cloud](https://help.sap.com/docs/HANA_CLOUD).
+It does not cover the migration of content from XS Classic which was deprecated in July 2017 with the release of SAP HANA 2.0 SPS02.
+If you need to migrate XS Classic applications, please see [SAP HANA XS Advanced Migration Guide](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/2aa5aa246a704e199cd06ca5c84d1155.html).

 ---